EE Mobile Network Review

 Getting a concrete picture of coverage is tricky, but when it comes to speeds, all sorts of independent tests have been carried out.

-For other connectivity types such as 4G and 3G though, EE consistently outperforms rivals, so if you don’t have 5G in your area or you’re moving between 5G and 4G signals regularly, then EE is likely to offer the most consistently good data performance of any UK network.
+For other connectivity types such as 4G though, EE consistently outperforms rivals, so if you don’t have 5G in your area or you’re moving between 5G and 4G signals regularly, then EE is likely to offer the most consistently good data performance of any UK network.

 5G Coverage Checker